evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 },
 ```

-What we're doing here is setting the base URL path to be the project root folder and adding paths that would automatically resolve to the ones we added in the code above.
+What we're doing here is setting the base URL path to be the project root folder and adding paths that will automatically resolve to the ones we added in the code above.

 The `*` path sets the base path for the `src` folder which we will create later.
 The `src` folder is where all our code files for the application will live in.

-The `tests` path tells typescript to read everything that lives in the `tests` folder.
-Useful for running tests.
+The `tests` path tells typescript to read every file that lives in the `tests` folder.
+Useful when running tests.

-The `@components/*` path is to read everything in the components folder.
+The `@components/*` path is to read every file in the components folder.
 We will create this folder in the future as well.

-- **Add `babel-plugin-module-resolver` to resolve our custom path mappings.**
+- **Add `babel-plugin-module-resolver` to our project dependency to resolve our custom path mappings.**

-Run the code below inside your application root folder in your terminal
+Run the code below in the terminal of your application root folder
 ```
 npm install -D babel-plugin-module-resolver
 ```
-This should add the `babel-plugin-module-resolver` to your package.json dev dependencies.
+This should add the `babel-plugin-module-resolver` to your package.json development dependencies.

 - **Locate and update the `babel.config.js` file**

-Go to your `babel.config.js` file, you'll find a file that looks like this:
+When you open the`babel.config.js` file in your project root directory, you'll find a file that looks like this:
 ```
 module.exports = {
   presets: ['module:metro-react-native-babel-preset'],